 - ½ teaspoon ground cinnamon

-- ¼ cup granulated sugar, for rolling
+- ¼ cup granulated sugar

 - Store in airtight container for 4-5 days at room temperature